AKA newb’s guide to investigating an email compromise.

 You’ll need to review the user audit log, either CSV export or GUI.
 Highlight suspicious entries to investigate later, such as changes to authentication methods.

-HAWK Exchange Mailbox Audit
+Osprey Exchange Mailbox Audit

-I prefer how HAWK gets these records VS doing it with PowerShell.
+I prefer how Osprey gets these records VS doing it with PowerShell.
 You’ll need to open up the Exchange Mailbox Audit for the user account (and eventually any delegated inboxes), convert to table, remove garbage columns, and then do the same IP highlighting trick.
 If your tenant doesn’t have the extended auditing that shows you MailboxItemsAccessed, then you can only see emails with attachments that were accessed.
 There is no way around this.

 Once you have highlighted malicious IPs, you’ll remove all unneeded columns.
 Once it’s removed, you should have the folders, subjects, and any attachments of accessed emails.
 Do the same thing to delegated inboxes.
 Copy the records to the Audit workbook.